Scattering of Evanescent Particles: Introduction

 In the standard approach to quantum field theory, only one Hilbert space of states is considered.
 This Hilbert space arises from the quantization of the phase space of classical solutions in a neighborhood of a spacelike hypersurface.
 By the Cauchy property, the phase spaces for different spacelike hypersurfaces in Minkowski space can all be identified with a phase space of global solutions, leading to “the” Hilbert space of states upon quantization.
 In particular, this phase space (and the resulting Hilbert space) exclude evanescent waves, as these are unbounded when extended over all of space.
 In contrast, in GBQFT it is possible (and necessary if results beyond the reach of standard QFT are to be obtained) to quantize the phase spaces of solutions in neighborhoods of general hypersurfaces.
 Evanescent waves do appear in the phase space of a timelike hypersurface if they are bounded in the spatial directions along the hypersurface.

 The first quantization of the phase space on a timelike hypersurface in field theory was performed in \cite{Oe:timelike}.
 This was the quantization of Klein-Gordon theory on a plane in space, extended over all of time (the timelike hyperplane).
 This quantization, while successful for the propagating sector, excluded the evanescent sector.
 This was due to what appeared at the time to be technical issues with the Schrödinger representation.
 The underlying cause was fully understood only much more recently \cite{CoOe:vaclag}.
 It turns out that the physically correct vacuum boundary condition for the evanescent sector corresponds to a real Lagrangian subspace of the phase space.
-This is in contrast to the propagating sector and to the situation on spacelike hypersurfaces, where the vacuum boundary condition corresponds to a positive-definite (and necessarily complex) Lagrangian subspace of the phase space.
-It is only in the latter case that standard canonical quantization makes sense.
-Thus, a generalization of canonical quantization had to be invented in order to address this novel situation \cite{CoOe:locgenvac}.
+This is in contrast to the propagating sector and to the situation on spacelike hypersurfaces, where the vacuum boundary condition corresponds to a positive-definite (and necessarily complex) Lagrangian subspace of the phase space \cite{BiDa:qftcurved}.
+It is only in the latter case that the standard quantization prescription (to which we shall refer as \emph{Kähler quantization}) makes sense.
+Thus, a generalization of Kähler quantization had to be invented in order to address this novel situation \cite{CoOe:locgenvac}.
 Armed with this, it was possible to perform the quantization also of the evanescent sector of the phase space for the timelike hyperplane \cite{CoOe:evanescent}.